Archives

 The original wood construction of the market hall has been renovated and adapted with low paneling and marble counters with integrated refrigerators and display areas.
 Photo: Åke E:son Lindman

-Today, visitors encounter a more vibrant space, but in the same colors as before.
+Today, visitors encounter a more vibrant space, but in the same colours as before.
 Light also streams through the gable windows once more.
 The windows had been painted over at one point, but have now been replaced with new windows and an innovative jalousie system developed from boating technology to protect goods from direct sunlight.

 Improved flows and new experiences